Rarotonga, 2010

 Thus recipients - and members of their "benefit unit" - must comply with extensive financial and personal information disclosure - both in the initial application process, in updating reports and as a general on-going duty to report changes in circumstances.

 The Director's policy expectations for documentation evidencing eligibility usually exceed their actual legal entitlements - which are limited for the most part to information only.
-This is a very pertinent and under-advocated area in social assistance law, and a major area of improper disentitlement.
+This is a very pertinent and under-advocated area in social assistance law, and a primary area of improper disentitlement.
 It is a particular problem for homeless persons and the mentally disabled, where identification documentation is often immediately unavailable to them due to loss or theft (while ironically it is almost always located within government files somewhere - often in those held regarding previous social assistance eligibility).

 (f) Other Principles

 Non-disabled adult members of ODSP benefit units (typically spouses and dependent adults) are also required to engage in the same workfare participation and employment searches as do adult welfare recipients, unless otherwise excused.
-All benefit unit members must also discharge other duties such as the duty to maximize all available assets (eg. other public benefits, child support or litigation claims) and not to transfer assets for inadequate consideration just so as to maintain or establish eligibility.
+All benefit unit members must also discharge other duties such as the duty to maximize all available assets (eg. other public benefits, child support or litigation claims) and not to transfer assets for inadequate consideration only to maintain or establish eligibility.

 Substantial violation of just about any eligibility requirement results in reduction, suspension or cancellation of income support.
 Any decision which effects entitlement for and/or the allowance amount is appealable to the Social Benefits Tribunal, an independent quasi-judicial body which is the first appeal level.
-Appeal procedures are extensively covered in Ch.12.
+Appeal procedures are extensively covered in Ch.10.

 6. ODSP Administration